 Unfortunately, there is a tourist entry tax that is called the Tourist Card.
 This seems to go up every year but currently costs 124,000 Colombian pesos (around $30) as of 2023.

 When I was planning my trip, it was difficult to find a reliable source on where to actually buy this.
 However, I can confirm that you do need to purchase this card at your airport of departure.
 This isn't very clear, but your airline is responsible for selling this tourist card to you.

 I flew with an airline called LATAM, and there was a separate desk at Cartagena airport (next to the check-in desk), where I was able to pay the tax by card or cash.

 Although it seems that this tax has been around for quite some time, the policies are still very chaotic.
-On my flight, several tourists didn’t seem to be aware of the tax, which held up boarding.
-Another annoying grievance I have with this tax is that after speaking with several Raizal people on San Andres Island, they told me that majority of the money goes straight to Bogatá, and the people see very little of the funds.
+On my flight, several tourists didn't seem to be aware of the tax, which held up boarding.
+Another annoying grievance I have with this tax is that after speaking with several Raizal people on San Andres Island, they told me that the majority of the money goes straight to Bogatá, and the people see very little of the funds.

 Tip: Although tiny, San Andres Airport (Aeropuerto Internacional Gustavo Rojas Pinilla) is the 6th busiest airport in Colombia!
 This means lines can get long and very hot.

 25 Fun Things to do on San Andres Island, Colombia